 The most basic way to do those bulk searches might be running simple text queries against the /search

 endpoint - but this will lead to imprecise and incomplete results.
-Instead, this how-to will show you how to use the /match
+Instead, this guide will show you how to use the /match

-endpoint to get more precise matches using query-by-example to do multi-attribute lookups.
+endpoint to get more precise screening results using query-by-example to do multi-attribute lookups.
 You can experiment with the /match

 endpoint via the advanced screening search.